 2. European Burmese

-Most cat registries usually do not differentiate between normal Burmese cats and European Burmese cats, but the Cat Fanciers’ Association does.
+Most cat registries usually do not differentiate between normal and European Burmese cats, but the Cat Fanciers’ Association does.

 All Burmese cats are believed to have originated from a single cat, Wong Mau, who was brought to the United States in 1930 as the first Burmese.

-Wong Mau was mated with a Siamese, and both strong and pointed in color were the kittens were born.
-For more breeding, solid-colored cats were chosen, and the Burmese spread to the United Kingdom.
+Wong Mau was mated with a Siamese, and both strong and pointed in color, the kittens were born.
+Solid-colored cats were chosen for more breeding, and the Burmese spread to the United Kingdom.

 Since then, different breed standards have been established for the Burmese by the United States and Europe, which has resulted in the distinction.